Islamic veiling practices by country: Belgium

+Hijab-clad women attending an workshop of the International Telecommunication Union at Brussels in 2018.

 As of 2015, Belgium has specific bans on face-covering dress, such as the niqab or burqa.
 On 11 July 2017, the European Court of Human Rights upheld Belgium's ban on burqas and full-face veils.

 An estimated 80 percent Belgian schools ban students from wearing hijabs.
 A majority of these permit the wearing of other religious symbols, and one school disclosed to a researcher that "A visible cross or yarmulke is no problem, in fact everything is allowed except the headscarf".